Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 Step 6: Reconnect Water and Test

-If the base remains dry, the repair is successful.
+If the base remains dry, your repair was successful.

-To maximize the lifespan of your toilet seal:
+To extend the life of your toilet seal:

 When to Replace Instead of Repair

-In these cases, professional plumbing service may be required.
+In these situations, professional plumbing repair may be required.

 Why Seal Quality Matters

 Not all toilet seals perform the same.
-High-performance silicone or rubber flush valve seals offer:
+High‑quality seals offer:

 • Longer service life